An Outline History of Stanford in the Vale

 Medieval Stanford

-The medieval solar still extant at the south end of the manor is one of the few visible traces of the buildings of this early period, but Stanford's greatest medieval glory is the church.
-Though founded in 939, the structural development of the church began in the 12th century with the addition of the north and south doors.
-This was followed by the addition of the two lower stages of the tower in the 13th century.
-In the 14th century the north aisle was added, the chancel rebuilt and altered, and the decorated windows created in the south wall.
-The north porch was added in the early 15th century, and in the late 15th century tge south porch was built or rebuilt, together with the large window above.
-The nave walls were raised early in the 16th century, the earlier steep roof replaced by a flat one, and the clerstory windows above the north aisle added.
-With the top storey of the tower and the battlements added, the church began to look as we know today.
-The advowson of the church went with the Manor until the end of the 15th century, thence by Queen Anne to the college of St. Margaret & St. Bernard, Cambridge, and thence by Henry VII or Henr y VIII to Westminster Abbey.
+The medieval solar still extant at the south end of the manor, as well as the central part of Vine Cottage fronting Church Green, are some of the few visible traces of the buildings of this early period.
+However, one of Stanford's greatest medieval standing buildings is the church of St Denys.
+Founded in the 10th C, the structural development of the church began in the 12th century with the construction of a stone nave.
+This was followed by the addition of the two lower sections of the tower in the 13th century.
+In the 14th century, almost all the church was rebuilt apart from the 13th C tower.
+The 12th C nave was demolished and rebuilt, and the north aisle, porch and chancel were added.
+It should also be noted that the arches which support the clerestory windows, although contemporary, are of a type previously thought to have first been used 175 years later than the date of the clerestory windows above them.
+This, with the major rebuilding of the church at this time, may show that the church was at the forefront of architectural fashion, as well as being within an economically wealthy area that were able to pay for these works.
+In the 15th C the southern porch was built together with the large window above it.
+In the early 16th C the nave walls were raised, the earlier steep roof replaced by a shallower one and the later clerestory windows above the north aisle added.
+With the top storey of the tower and the battlements added (the clock was added in 1768, and made in Wantage), the church began to look as we see it today.
+The advowson of the church went with the Manor until the end of the 15th century, thence by Queen Anne to the college of St. Margaret & St. Bernard, Cambridge, and thence by Henry VII or Henry VIII to Westminster Abbey.
+It should also be noted that apart from the standing buildings dating to this period, other medieval stone and timber structures have been found within the Stanford during archaeological works.
+This includes a minimum of six further stone buildings and two timber structures, within the centre of the town and fronting the High Street.

 |